Divisive Concepts in Schools

 Learning about these issues and exploring them in the classroom or the workplace is necessary for our state to become the safe, healthy, and equitable place we all envision.

 A hearing took place on HB 61 on Thursday, January 12th at the State House.
-Over 50 people, including New Futures, provided public testimony at the hearing.
-Additionally, 1,203 people virtually signed-in in support of the bill an 71 people in opposition.
+Over 50 people, including New Futures, provided public testimony at the House Education committee hearing.
+Additionally, 1,203 people virtually signed-in in support of the bill and 71 people in opposition.
+The bill came out of committee without a recommendation and stalled on the House floor.
+The bill will not progress this session.